Unsure if you should exfoliate in the morning or night? You're not alone. A lot of people don't know the difference between these two skincare terms.

 There is no "best" time to exfoliate your skin, as this will vary depending on your individual skin type.
 However, most people find that exfoliating in the morning is best, as it helps to wake up the skin and prepare it for the day ahead.

-Exfoliating your skin, using physical exfoliants regularly, is a great way to keep it looking healthy and youthful.
+Exfoliating your dry or sensitive skin, using physical exfoliants regularly, is a great way to keep it looking healthy and youthful.
 It removes dead skin cells and other debris from the surface of the skin, which can make your complexion look brighter and more radiant.
 It also helps to unclog pores and eliminate blackheads and other blemishes.

 Is it better to exfoliate at night?